ApprenticeAI/frapy/docs/topics/stats.rst

 ==========================

-Besides the basic :class:`StatsCollector` there are other Stats Collectors available in Scrapy which extend the basic Stats Collector.
+Besides the basic :class:`StatsCollector` there are other Stats Collectors available in Frapy which extend the basic Stats Collector.
 You can select which Stats Collector to use through the :setting:`STATS_CLASS` setting.
 The default Stats Collector used is the :class:`MemoryStatsCollector`.